First of all, a Portugal road trip should be on everybody’s list.

 We had a great time on this alternative road trip from Lisbon to the Algarve.

-Finally, you can also join our brand new Facebook group for Portugal travel tips.
+Finally, you can also join our Facebook group for Portugal travel tips.

-Be sure to share where you can and drive safe
+Be sure to share where you can and drive safely.

 Thanks for reading,

 Steve and Sabina